GriffithUniLibrary/digital-tools-modular/content/2-discovery-citation.md

 {% capture citationtools %}
-You can make the process of finding relevant papers less arduous by using tools to recommend similar or related papers to you/ Some of them also help to visualise connections between the papers in your field or research project.
+You can use tools to recommend similar or related papers to those you have.
+Some of them also help to visualise connections between the papers in your field or research project.

 - **[Google Scholar](https://scholar.google.com/scholar_alerts?view_op=list_alerts&hl=en)**: Create alerts in Google Scholar so you can be emailed when papers mathching specific keywords are published.
 A broad approach that might result in some irrelevant papers, but highly automated and convenient.